Greek: New Testament Readings

 While our courses are no longer available for purchase on the website, St. Raphael School is open to inquiries about enrolling in courses at any time during the year.
 If you wish to enroll in a Yearlong course for the 2020-2021 school year after the official add/drop deadline (September 21), you will need to contact us directly.
 We will consider each request on a case-by-case basis after considering several factors, including size of the class, the preparedness of the student, the willingness of the instructor to accommodate a late addition to the class, and the content of the course.
 If you would like to submit a request for enrollment in an ongoing course, please visit our Contact Us page.

 In this course, students will work through the entirety of David Alan Black’s Learn to Read New Testament Greek, learning all the grammatical paradigms and concepts as well as about 75% of the vocabulary necessary to read the New Testament in Greek, with the aid of a lexicon.
-Students will also read prayers from the Liturgy of St. John Chrysostom and other Orthodox prayers, learn to sing hymns from the liturgical year, study the Gospel and Epistle texts prescribed in the lectionary, and begin the study of one of the Gospels.
+Students will also read prayers from the Liturgy of St. John Chrysostom, Orthros, Vespers, as well as hymns from the liturgical year, study the Gospel and Epistle texts prescribed in the lectionary, and begin the study of one of the Gospels.

 During each class, students will practice reading prayers and singing hymns, receiving (encouraging) critiques of their Greek pronunciation.
-Recordings of native Greek- speakers singing hymns will often give color to the lessons, as well as icons with Greek inscriptions.
+Recordings of native Greek-speakers singing hymns will often give color to the lessons, as well as Greek manuscripts and icons with Greek inscriptions.

 High-Speed Internet Connection: You will also need access to high-speed internet, preferably accessible via Ethernet cable right into your computer.
 Using Wi-Fi may work, but will not guarantee you the optimal use of your bandwidth.
 The faster your internet, the better.
 We recommend using a connection with a download/upload speed of 5/1 Mbps or better.
 You can test your Internet connection here.